yachabach/R-Project---Course-3-Final/codebook.md

         calculated, along with units, and any other relevant information.

 The assignment asks for an analysis on the MEAN and STD of all variables.
-We'll use text manipulation techniques on column names to find all the proper variables.
-Then we'll create data tables of only the required fields and change column names appropriately in both the test and the training data files.
-We'll join participant and activity data to the two data tables then merge the result with each other to create one tidy data table.
+We'll use text manipulation on "column names"features.txt"" to find all the proper variables.

+Then we'll create data tables of only the required fields and change column names appropriately in both "X_test.txt" and "X_train.txt".

+The activity files "y_test.txt" and "y_train.txt" are left joined with "activity_labels.txt" to make the output more readable.
+Activity labels are read in as factors

+"subject_train.txt" and "subject_test.txt" are combined with the appropriate activity (y) table and then with the respective data (X) table.

 Script Dependencies